cs3org/OCM-API/IETF-RFC.md

 least one of their users wishes to interact.

-Note that Invites act symmetrically, so once contact has been established, both the Invite Sender and the Invite Receiver may take on either the Sending Party or the Receiving Party role in subsequent Share Creation events.
+Note that Invites act symmetrically, so once contact has been established, both the Invite Sender and the Invite Receiver MAY take on either the Sending Party or the Receiving Party role in subsequent Share Creation events.

-Both parties may delete the other party from their address book at any time without notifying them.
+Both parties MAY delete the other party from their address book at any time without notifying them.

 ### Security Advantages